DeepSolo++: Let Transformer Decoder with Explicit Points Solo for Multilingual Text Spotting: Experiments

-We validate the effectiveness of DeepSolo++ on ICDAR 2019 MLT \cite{nayef2019icdar2019} and ICDAR 2017 MLT \cite{nayef2017icdar2017}.
-We evaluate DeepSolo++ on three tasks, \ie, text localization (\textbf{MLT19 Task 1, MLT17 Task 1}), joint text detection and script identification (\textbf{MLT19 Task 3, MLT17 Task 3}), and end-to-end text detection and recognition (\textbf{MLT19 Task 4}).
+We validate the effectiveness of DeepSolo++ on ICDAR 2019 MLT \citep{nayef2019icdar2019} and ICDAR 2017 MLT \citep{nayef2017icdar2017}.
+We evaluate DeepSolo++ on three tasks, \ie, text localization (MLT19 Task 1, MLT17 Task 1, the task number follows the notification of official competition), joint text detection and script identification (MLT19 Task 3, MLT17 Task 3), and end-to-end text detection and recognition (MLT19 Task 4).
 In Sec.~\ref{sec:mlt_ablation}, we conduct ablation studies on MLT19 for DeepSolo++.
 Then, we compare DeepSolo++ with previous works on MLT19 and MLT17 in Sec.~\ref{sec:mlt_main_results}.

-\subsection{Datasets and Evaluation Protocols}
+\subsubsection{Datasets and Evaluation Protocols}

-\textbf{ICDAR 2017 MLT (MLT17)} \cite{nayef2017icdar2017} contains 7,200 training, 1,800 validation, and 9,000 testing images in 9 languages representing 6 different script types.
-Multi-oriented scene text instances are annotated with quadrilateral bounding boxes. \textbf{ICDAR 2019 MLT (MLT19)} \cite{nayef2019icdar2019} extends MLT17 for the end-to-end text recognition problem and adds a new language (Hindi) to the dataset.
+\textbf{ICDAR 2017 MLT (MLT17)} \citep{nayef2017icdar2017} contains 7,200 training, 1,800 validation, and 9,000 testing images in 9 languages representing 6 different script types.
+Multi-oriented scene text instances are annotated with quadrilateral bounding boxes. \textbf{ICDAR 2019 MLT (MLT19)} \citep{nayef2019icdar2019} extends MLT17 for the end-to-end text recognition problem and adds a new language (Hindi) to the dataset.
 MLT19 contains 10,000 training and 10,000 testing images in 10 languages representing 7 different script types.
-A synthetic dataset (SynthTextMLT) \cite{buvsta2019e2e} containing 7 scripts is also provided for training.
+A synthetic dataset (SynthTextMLT) \citep{buvsta2019e2e} containing 7 scripts is also provided for training.

-Following \cite{Huang_2021_CVPR,huang2023task}, we also adopt the following datasets for pre-training: 1) SynthTextMLT, 2) MLT19, 3) ICDAR 2019 ArT \cite{chng2019icdar2019}, 4) ICDAR 2019 LSVT \cite{zhang2019icdar}, and 5) ICDAR 2017 RCTW \cite{shi2017icdar2017}, which contains 8,034 Chinese training images.
-Following the official competitions \cite{nayef2017icdar2017,nayef2019icdar2019}, evaluation protocols include Precision (P), Recall (R), H-mean (H), and Average Precision (AP).
+Following \citep{Huang_2021_CVPR,huang2023task}, we also adopt the following datasets for pre-training: 1) SynthTextMLT, 2) MLT19, 3) ICDAR 2019 ArT \citep{chng2019icdar2019}, 4) ICDAR 2019 LSVT \citep{zhang2019icdar}, and 5) ICDAR 2017 RCTW \citep{shi2017icdar2017}, which contains 8,034 Chinese training images.
+Following the official competitions \citep{nayef2017icdar2017,nayef2019icdar2019}, evaluation protocols include Precision (P), Recall (R), H-mean (H), and Average Precision (AP).

-\subsection{Implementation Details}
+\subsubsection{Implementation Details}